coderthetyler/wafer/README.md

 - [ ] Text rendering for debug info
 - [ ] Secondary free camera to assist in debugging
 - [ ] Sliders to vary values in ranges w/o recompiling
+- [ ] Benchmark performance for the following chunk-rendering strategies:
+  - CPU-side face culling w/ one mesh for each face (the original)
+  - Whole chunk w/ one mesh

 ## 🔥 Getting started